Skip to Content

 When you print it out it should measure just over 10 and 1/4 inches from top to bottom.
 If it doesn’t then adjust your printer settings, such as scale or zoom.

 Cut out the pattern and place it on top of your fabric for the front of your bib.
 Remember to place your pattern with the flat side on the fold because this is just half of the pattern.
-Cut out the fabric.
+Make sure that you place the pattern where you would like it to be on the fabric, taking into account the pattern placement on the bib when you finish it.

 the bib once it is cut out sitting next to the pattern piece